Abdulqasem-Bakhshi/verified-commits-github/README.md

 1. Login to GitHub **->** Profile -> Settings **->** Emails (Tab) **->** Copy the nonvisible email that goes as follows, xxxxxx+username@users.noreply.github.com

-# How To Find The GPG Installation File.
+# How To Find The GPG Installation File?
 1. Open Command Prompt (Preferrably run as administrator)
 2. Write **"where gpg"**